 Default values are used for the configuration information listed above for file systems that have not been mounted.
 Change the settings as necessary.

-Also, if the file system that supported 64-bit inodes existed before the error occurred, after executing the systems command, use the fsinodectl command to set the file systems to support 64-bit inodes.
+Also, if the file system that supported 64-bit inodes existed before the error occurred, after executing the systems to support 64-bit inodes.
 If a file system does not support 64-bit inodes, the number of files might exceed the maximum number of files that can be created in the file system.
 In addition, when file systems are restored, the creation of hard links is disabled.